bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/index.md

 layout: page
 ---

+## Your time, your progress, your happyness, your responsability
+ You study for your own profit and you spend a lot of time on it.
+So you are expected to take responsability for your own learning and happyness, that includes
+* asking for help when you need it (just email Linda or write her via Moodle)
+* providing anonymous feedback via Moodle
+* sharig what you wish to learn
+* sharing suggestions for improvement
+* being mentally present during the labs

+## Remote Labs
+Linda Fernsel will teach the labs via BBB only (the BBB room is on Moodle).

 ## Exercises
 * [Exercise 01 - Installation, Git, Node.js, TDD](lab-01-startup)
 * [Exercise 02 - Use Cases and Class Diagrams](lab-02-usecases-class)